codr7/sharpl/README.md

 `3`

 ### dynamic scope
-New dynamically scoped bindings may be created using `define`.
+New dynamically scoped bindings may be created using `var`.

 ```
-(define foo 35)
+(var foo 35)

 (^bar []
   foo)